tinymce/tinymce-docs/release-information/release-notes/6_0_0/6_0_0-release-notes-core-changes.md

 ### `tabindex` improvement

-In iframe mode, TinyMCE now copies the [`tabindex`](https://developer.mozilla.org/en-US/docs/Web/HTML/Global_attributes/tabindex) attribute from the target element to the editor's iframe.
-This accessibility improvement allows integrators to rely on the browser behaviour for specifying tab order, instead of specially configuring TinyMCE.
+In iframe (classic editor) mode, {{site.productname}} now copies the [`tabindex` attribute](https://developer.mozilla.org/en-US/docs/Web/HTML/Global_attributes/tabindex) from the target element to the editor's iframe.
+This accessibility improvement allows integrators to rely on the browser behavior for specifying tab order, instead of specially configuring {{site.productname}}.
 It also replaces the [Tabfocus plugin](#tabfocusplugin).

 ### Enhancement name